lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 that the nature of data flows is highly predictable in LPWAN networks, some static contexts may be stored on the Device (Dev).
 The contexts must be stored in both ends, and it can either be learned by a provisioning protocol or by out of band means or it can be pre-provisioned, etc.
-The way the context is learned on both sides is out of the scope of this document.
+The way the context is learned on both sides are out of the scope of this document.

 ~~~~